WICG/turtledove/FLEDGE.md

 This design has three main goals:
 *   Prevent sending fDO reports very often to protect user privacy:
   * Only sending reports 1/1000 times the forDebuggingOnly API is called, and
-  * If a report is sent, “lock-out” all adtechs out of sending a report for 3 years, and
+  * If a report is sent, "lock-out" all adtechs out of sending a report for 3 years, and
-  * If an adtech calls the API, put them in a  “cool-down” period where calls to the API by that given adtech are not able to send reports.
+  * If an adtech calls the API, put them in a "cool-down" period where calls to the API by that given adtech are not able to send reports.
 *  Prevent one adtech from substantially compromising a different adtech's access to debugging information.
 The "cooldown" period means that any particular adtech can only cause a very small fraction of people to send debug reports and be removed from the potential debugging pool.
 *  Prevent adtechs who accidentally (e.g. due to a bug in their code) call the API repeatedly for all users, from locking themselves out of sending any more reports for years.
 This is accomplished by 90% of the time putting that adtech in a 2 week cooldown period, and only 10% of the time putting that adtech in a 1 year cooldown period.

 See [issue 632](https://github.com/WICG/turtledove/issues/632) for more information.

 Both `generateBid()` and `scoreAd()`’s `browserSignals` have a new boolean field `forDebuggingOnlyInCooldownOrLockout`.
-It’s true when the API is in the global “lock-out” period, or when this particular buyer or seller, respectively, is in “cool-down” period.
+It’s true when the API is in the global "lock-out" period, or when this particular buyer or seller, respectively, is in "cool-down" period.

 #### 7.2 navigator.deprecatedReplaceInURN()
 To help with ease of adoption, [until at least 2026](https://github.com/WICG/turtledove/issues/286#issuecomment-1682842636) Protected Audience will support the `navigator.deprecatedReplaceInURN()` API.